fmalakis/AUThOpenAPIProj/README.md

 # AUThOpenAPIProj

-This project is being developed for the purposes of the School of Code assignment, from the Software Engineering class of the Aristotle University of Thessaloniki, Computer Science Department.
+This project is being developed for the purposes of the School of Code assignment (NCO-05-05, Software Engineering), from the Software Engineering class of the Aristotle University of Thessaloniki, Computer Science Department.
 It is an attempt at creating an interactive catalog/finder of all the classes offered at AUTh, organised by their respective Faculties and Departments, using the AUTh Open Data API.
+This app was developed using Angular, Bootstrap and Angular Material for theming.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.